 - Antidepressants increase the need for B1.

-Food rich in vitamin B2: It can be found in foods of plant and animal origin like garlic, soy, germinating seeds, especially wheat germ, nuts, algae, and more.
+The food high in vitamin B2: It can be found in foods of plant and animal origin like garlic, soy, germinating seeds, especially wheat germ, nuts, algae, and more.
 Rich sources of B2 are also green vegetables: lettuce, cabbage, green beans, potatoes, and dried apricots.
 Most of the B2 found in animal food is stored in the liver, kidneys, muscles, milk, and eggs.

 Physiological functions of B2: It has an important role in the metabolism of carbohydrates, and is essential for maintaining important functions, such as good vision.